 Q. What kind of feed do you use?

 A. Our beef is grass-fed on pastures that are only naturally fertilized with manure and never sprayed.
-Our pigs and chickens are raised on all-natural feed using non-GMO ingredients.
-We switched to Non-GMO feed in August 2013.
-As of May 2014, all feed is ground on our Farm using locally sourced Non-GMO corn as well as Non-GMO soybean meal, sunflower seeds, alfalfa meal, field peas, oats and vitamin and mineral supplement.
+AS of May 2014, all of our feed is ground on our Farm using locally sourced corn as well as soybean meal, sunflower seeds, alfalfa meal, field peas, oats and vitamin and mineral supplement.

 Q. What is hanging weight?